Sailing School Questions

 Yes!
 All boats have AM/FM radio, all except Dufour 36s have CD player.
 All can play music from a USB memory stick (max 8GB) or a mobile phone or portable music player via a male to male 3.5 to 3.5 or 3.5 to 2.5 mm analogue cable.
-Stereos will generally will not recognise or charge apple products connected via USB cable however they will charge and play music stored on most android phones.
+Stereos will generally not recognise or charge apple products connected via USB cable however they will charge and play music stored on most android phones.
 The Beneteau Oceanis 40 Liberte has an Ipod dock, a CD player and a 3.5 to 3.5 MM cable fitted in the chart table.

 All vessels are equipped with an fridge/ice box.
 Ice can be purchased from the EastSail office on arrival or can be pre-ordered when you make your booking.

 All vessels are equipped with a marine toilet.
 Full instructions on its use will be given during your briefing and are also posted on the toilet.
 There is also hot and cold water from the taps in the kitchen and bathroom.